Har Nof: Derech Etz Chaim

+The daily schedule is divided into three major study segments: Morning seder is devoted to Iyun [in depth study] of Talmud, followed by a lecture.
+The afternoon is devoted to Bikiyus [basic understanding of text] including group review and with the expectation of covering large amounts of material.
+Evenings are open study as per the students choice.
+Classes are offered on a variety of subjects including Chumash, Halacha, Machshava, Parshat Hashavua, Sefer Hachinuch, and Mussar.

+The DEC facility is a four-story villa containing the dormitory, dining room, weight room, lounge areas, Beit Medrash and Shiur rooms.
+Each floor has views overlooking the Jerusalem Forest.
+Shabbos and Yom Tov meals take place in Yeshiva twice a month.
+DEC participates annually in the American Flag Football League in Israel each fall/winter.
+In 2009, Derech Etz Chaim became the Flag Football Champions of the AFI league.
+During the year program the school provides a number of trips around Israel.

 Transportation

 The neighborhood is linked to the city center by Kanfei Nesharim and Beit Hadfus Streets, with a number of bus lines providing public transportation.

 Communal activism

 The residents of Har Nof founded Shomera, a non-profit environmental protection association to thwart the building of high-rise luxury towers that would block the view of the Jerusalem Forest.
 Emergency medical care in Har Nof is provided by the volunteer group Hachovesh.
 Em Habanim is a volunteer organization founded in 1995 by Malka Yarom, a Har Nof resident who opened her home to religious divorcees who had nowhere to take their children on the Sabbath.
 The organization now has a membership of 300, and offers support to single-parent families in the Orthodox Jewish sector.